nndpznn/StratRoulette/about.md

 ## Components

 ### Provide a title for your overall project (it doesn’t have to be the app’s name, but it should certainly describe it)
-- We called our app "**Lorem Ipsum**."
+- We called our app "**Strat Roulette**."

 ### List your team and supply your general roles
  - Nolan Nguyen
-	 - Pretty Asian boy
+	 - Challenge section, Auth, Firestore functionality
  - Dylan Suzuki
-	 - Chiller
+	 - Playlist section, randomization shuffle feature, API, Auth, Firestore functionality
  - Adi Roitburg
-	 - Golden retriever of the group
+	 - Profile section, API, Auth, Firestore functionality
  - Eren Unsal
-	 - Cheerleading, Apple hating, filling out the markdown files, the app icon (maybe).
+	 - Support - grabbing external resources like images, filling out MD files tracking our progress.

 ### Explain your user audience and their needs
 -	Our audience is gamers who look for ways to make their favorite video game titles more fun.
-Due to the repetitive nature of most games, losing the joyful spark you get from them is easy.
-We allow our users to break out of the same game loop.
+Due to the repetitive nature of most games, losing the joyful spark you get from them is inevitable.
+We allow our users to break out of the same game loop, by using community-sourced challenge ideas to enhance their and their friends' experiences.

 ### Provide screenshots of your app, with captions/commentary as appropriate